 In 2011 I began my dog training journey attending courses, seminars, conferences and assisting with pet dog training classes.
 Prior to training full time I ran HoundsLand Doggy Day Care, where we looked after a multitude of different dog breeds giving me invaluable practical experience of dealing with dogs of all breeds and personalities!

-In 2017 I qualified as a pet dog trainer, gaining full membership to the Professional Association of Canine Trainers and in 2020 I will qualify with the Gundog Training Academy, with the end goal being to become an accredited Gundog Club Instructor.
+In 2017 I qualified as a pet dog trainer, gaining full membership to the Professional Association of Canine Trainers and in 2020 I qualified with the Gundog Training Academy.
 I am also a qualified bronze level instructor with UK Sniffer Dogs.

 I run Puppy Classes, Gundog Classes, Scentwork Classes and Recall and LooseLead Walking Classes and look forward to working with you.